YETI-WU/openCV_Histogram-Contour-MatchShapes-Recognize/README.md

 Read a Image from Figure or Video Capture
 Turn into Gray Color Scale
 Plot the Histogram of Image
-cv2.threshold
+Threshold to remove Background
 Ommit 0 and 255 for Black and White Bacground
 Store the major Color from Histogram Analysis:
   Select the Gray Color Index Range
   Select the Threshold of Minimum Intensity to render as Background
   Store the Major Gray Color Index & Intensity for further Propose
 Bilateral Filter : reduce noise & keep edges sharp
 Canny Edge Detection
-Find Contour: mode & method & hierachy mode method hierachy cv2.findContours
+Find Contour: mode & method & hierachy mode
+  method
+  hierachy
+ cv2.findContours
  cv2.arcLength
  cv2.approxPolyDP